 “Every great thing you do in life will result from failures, both large and small.”
-Garry Shandling may never use those exact words to sum up his unusual, successful career, but those of us on the outside looking in believe his career may be one of the best examples you’ll ever find that regardless how often you fail, if you show up to do it all over again, and again, a sweet spot may open up that no one, least of all you, would’ve imagined possible.
+Garry Shandling might have never used those exact words to sum up his unusual, successful career, but those of us on the outside looking in, believe his career may be one of the best examples of that idea.
+The idea may be an exaggeration of a truth, but in the case of Garry Shandling it suggests that regardless how often a person fails, if they show up to do it all over again, a sweet spot may open up that no one, least of all the person in question, would’ve imagined possible.

 He began his career in comedy, as a writer on the sitcoms Sanford and Son, Welcome Back Kotter, and The Harvey Corman Show.
-He left the idea of those consistent paychecks, before receiving too many of them, to enter into the far less stable world of standup comedians.
+He left the idea of consistent paychecks behind, before receiving too many of them, to enter into the far less stable world of standup comedy.
 The problem with that decision, according to those that have documented Shandling’s career, is that he wasn’t even a good standup comedian.
 The owner of The Comedy Store, Mitzy Shore, went so far as to refuse to put Shandling on, because she didn’t think he was funny.
 One of the funniest comedic actors of his generation wasn’t even able to make it on stage, because of his relative lack of talent.
-The lucky break, if you want to call it that, occurred for Shandling when the other “talented” comedians on The Comedy Store’s roster, decided to strike.
-That strike was based on Ms. Shore’s decision not to pay her comedians.
+The lucky break, if one wants to call it that, occurred for Shandling when the other “talented” comedians on The Comedy Store’s roster, decided to strike.
+That strike occurred as a result of Ms. Shore’s decision not to pay her comedians.
 Shandling made the very unpopular decision to cross that union line, and in total desperation for a body to put on the stage, Shore decided to put him on.

-Gary Shandling might even admit that the difference between Garry Shandling and the other comedians that didn’t succeed in the same space, was that he was willing to continue to get on the stage night after night, regardless the circumstances, the pay, or lack thereof, to face the abuse and hectoring of an audience that must have reached a point where they agreed with everything those in the know said about him.
+Gary Shandling might even admit that the difference between Garry Shandling and the other comedians that didn’t succeed in that space was that he was willing to continue to get on the stage night after night, regardless the circumstances, the pay, or lack thereof.
+He was willing to face the abuse and hectoring of an audience that must have reached a point where they agreed with everything, those in the know said about him.

 At one point in the Garry Shandling bio, the young man appeared to have made a career-killing decision.
-He gave up the stability of a good paying job, a job others would’ve killed for, for a job that one of the foremost experts in picking talent (Mitzy Shore) claimed he was ill-suited for.
-One has to guess that while most of his fellow comedians and friends admired the courage and perseverance Shandling displayed, they must have considered sitting him down at one point and telling him to go back to writing for sitcoms.
+He gave up the stability of a good paying job, a job others would’ve killed for, for a job that one of the foremost experts in picking talent (Mitzy Shore) claimed him to be ill suited.
+One has to guess that while most of his fellow comedians and friends admired the courage and perseverance Shandling displayed, but that they must have also considered sitting him down at one point and telling him to go back to writing for sitcoms.

-No one gave Garry Shandling any reason to believe in his abilities as a performer, in other words, but he continued to show up and hone his act, until a talent scout from The Tonight Show watched him for a number of nights and decided that he had enough to make an appearance on a show that was then considered the Holy Grail for all comedians.
-After a number of spots, Shandling began guest hosting for Johnny Carson for years, and he was considered the successor for Johnny’s seat, should Johnny ever decide to retire.
+No one gave Garry Shandling any reason to believe in his abilities as a performer, in other words, but he continued to show up and hone his act, until a talent scout from The Tonight Show watched him for a number of nights and decided that he had the chops to make an appearance on a show that was then considered the Holy Grail for all comedians.
+After a number of these spots, Shandling began guest hosting for Johnny Carson for years, and they began to consider him a suitable successor for Johnny’s seat, should Johnny ever decide to retire.

 Was Shandling ever as funny as Jay Leno or Jerry Seinfeld, or the many other “more talented” comedians of his era that didn’t succeed?
-It appears that his material was, but his presentation was judged to be so poor that very few, if any, believed he could carve out a career.
+It appears that his material was top shelf, but those same people considered his presentation so poor that they didn’t foresee him developing a career in the field.